What are the different types of homeowners insurance policy forms?

 HO-8: Modified Coverage Form

-HO-8 homeowners insurance is designed for older or historic homes with ornate features and other characteristics that would be difficult to replace in the event of a loss.
-Essentially, if the home's replacement cost is higher than its market value, then it likely needs HO-8 insurance.
+HO-8 homeowners insurance is designed for older or historic homes with ornate features and other characteristics that would be difficult to replace.
+You generally need HO-8 insurance if your home's replacement cost is higher than its market value.

 Ready to shop home insurance?